kvadityasrivatsa/TagaloBERTa/legacy/README.md

 ### Prediction Ratio Amendments

 The initial release of the pipeline consisted of a RoBERTa model with a linear tuning head, pre-trained on the 30M set, and finetuned on the combined set of `balanced_10.tsv` and the standalone [huggingface dataset](https://huggingface.co/datasets/hate_speech_filipino).
-The model returned the following scores on the holdout test set:
+The model returned the following scores on the heldout test set:

 ```
               precision    recall  f1-score   support